Why study Environmental and Sustainability Science?

-Learn to gather and interpret statistical data
+Learn to design experiments and gather and interpret statistical data

 Science First-Year Experience Program - For students from other Canadian provinces.
 Connect with other first-year science students and engage in interdisciplinary, research-based approaches to the foundational sciences.